uclahs-cds/pipeline-call-sSNV/README.md

 Concatenates the 2+ algorithm `consensus` SNVs into one VCF (SNV-concat.vcf.gz).
 The output header is a uniquified concatenation of all input VCF headers.
 The output fields `INFO`, `FORMAT`, `NORMAL` and `TUMOR` are from the first listed VCF that has the SNV.
 Input VCFs are sorted alphanumerically by the algorithm name.
 ### vcf2maf
 Converts SNV-concat.vcf.gz from step 3 into [MAF format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
 Output includes allele counts and flanking basepairs, but most fields are blank.
 Details can be found [here](https://github.com/uclahs-cds/pipeline-call-sSNV/discussions/222#discussion-5512332).

+## Pipeline Steps - VAF Plotting
+A stripplot is generated using the variant callsets to display the distribution of VAFs of variants categorized by the number of callers that include the variant.

 ## Inputs
 To run the pipeline, one `input.yaml` and one `input.config` are needed, as follows.